-Small villages, wonderful scenery and magnificent rice terraces in the northern Philippines.
+Small villages, wonderful scenery and magnificent rice terraces in the northern Philippines, the hilly part of Luzon.

 Tuesday 7.5.1985, Bontoc – Banaue